hypersign-protocol/hid-node/docs/ssi/did-ops.md

 **Description of ID segments**

 - `did` - Document Identifier of DID Document
-- `hid` - Method name
+- `vid` - Method name
 - `<chain-namespace>` - *(Optional)* Name of the blockchain where the VC status is registered.
 It is omitted for the document registered on mainnet chain
 - `<method-specific-id>` - Multibase-encoded unique identifier of length 45

 ## Supported DID Method Operations

-The `did:hid` method supports the following operations:
+The `did:vid` method supports the following operations:

 - **Transaction Based**:
   - Register a DID document